- Product Owners

 I’ll admit that my team and I have gotten better at this with time.
 With multiple projects on the go at once, we’ve become accustomed to analyzing, defining, and selecting the best Open Source technologies for each of our clients.
 These projects have also allowed us to experiment with numerous Open Source frameworks, providing us with valuable insight and predictive analysis methods.
 Given my appreciation for Open Source technologies, it would be illogical and counterintuitive not to share what I’ve learned thus far, and how the Mirego team tackles this intricate process.
 In this first post, I’ll explore how to go about choosing the best Open Source technologies for mobile and Web-based projects.
 I’ll follow up with a second article about those good ol’ Open Source misconceptions and how to avoid falling for them.

-Part One: Defining Your Open Source Criteria
+Defining Your Open Source Criteria

 So, you’re looking into an Open Source technology and you’re not ready to commit just yet.
 Commitment-phobes, look no further… our team’s Open Source criteria checklist will help you determine whether you’ve found the right one, or whether you should move on and keep browsing.
 Now, let’s get to it!